silverbulletmd/silverbullet/libraries/Library/Std/Pages/Space Overview.md

 # Active Space Lua
 These are all Space Lua scripts and the order in which they are loaded:
 ${template.each(query[[
-  from index.tag "space-lua"
+  from script = index.tag "space-lua"
-  order by _.priority desc
+  order by (script.priority or 0) desc, script.ref
 ]], template.new[==[
     * [[${ref}]] (priority: ${priority or "default"}) ]==])}